vudh1/RouteFinder_IOS_Application/README.md

 Performing preference learning and comparison-based ranking to recommend user’s potential exercising locations Swift, Xcode, Cocoapods, CoreML, Firebase

+For people who likes spontaneous activites, this perfect application can suggest various types of locations you can visit.

 ## Here is the demo
 ![](app_ui.gif)